Empirical-org-Archive/Documentation/Getting-Started/Install/Manual Install OSX.md

 6. Install the bundle with `bundle install`.

+7. Create a config/database.yml file using config/database.yml.example as an example.
+One way to do this is to use the terminal command: cp config/database.yml.example config/database.yml

+8. Create a /.env file using /.env-sample as an example.
+Again, you can do this using the terminal command: cp .env-sample .env

-7. Set up your database with `bundle exec rake db:setup`.
+9. Set up your database with `bundle exec rake db:setup`.

-8. Run the server with `bundle exec rails s`.
+10. Run the server with `bundle exec rails s`.

 Now open your browser and navigate to localhost:3000 and you should see Empirical-Core pull up properly!
 When you're done with the server, use Ctrl-C to break it and return to your commandline.